Join the Largest Ostomy Community

-Do you guys wear a belt with your barrier?
+Do you wear an elastic belt with your barrier?

 Just wondering.........do you wear the elastic belt with your barrier or not?
 I'm not talking about a StealthBelt or similar product, I mean the cheesy little 1" skin-colored elastic belt that clips to both sides of your barrier.
 I ask because I do, but whenever I search online (like for stoma tattoos or ostomy bags) I rarely ever see people wearing the belt.
 I distinctly remember the ostomy nurse after my operation telling me to wear it.....so I have.
 I wear it for peace of mind mainly because I don't think it would really prevent my barrier from being pulled off if something caught my bag hard enough.......so I'm questioning if I should keep wearing it.
 Let me know what you do.....wear it or not.